Enter your ZIP code:

 “It’s important to see a health care provider who is experienced in perimenopause and menopause — which people can search through menopause certification through the Menopause Society, for example — to address their concerns.”

-Sauer is also an assistant professor in the Department of Obstetrics & Gynecology at the UC Irvine School of Medicine.
+Sauer is also an associate professor in the Department of Obstetrics & Gynecology at the UC Irvine School of Medicine.
 Her clinical interests include abnormal uterine bleeding and fibroids, hormone replacement therapy, menopausal symptoms, adolescent gynecology and minimally invasive gynecologic surgery.
 Her research interests include perimenopausal bleeding and screening for cervical cancer in unhoused women.

 About UCI Health

-UCI Health, one of California’s largest academic health systems, is the clinical enterprise of the University of California, Irvine.
-The 1,461-bed system comprises its main campus UCI Health — Orange, its flagship hospital, the UCI Health — Irvine acute care hospital and medical campus, four hospitals and affiliated physicians of the UCI Health Community Network in Orange and Los Angeles counties and a network of ambulatory care centers across the region.
-UCI Health — Orange provides tertiary and quaternary care and is home to the only Orange County-based National Cancer Institute-designated comprehensive cancer center, high-risk perinatal/neonatal program and American College of Surgeons-verified Level I adult and Level II pediatric trauma center, gold level 1 geriatric emergency department and regional burn center.
-Powered by UC Irvine, UCI Health serves 5.6 million people in Orange County, western Riverside County and southeast Los Angeles County.
-Follow us on FacebookInstagramLinkedIn and X (formerly Twitter).
+UCI Health is one of California’s largest academic health systems and the clinical enterprise of the University of California, Irvine.
+Established on July 1, 1976, UCI Health has grown into a 1,461-bed health system that includes UCI Health — Orange, UCI Health — Irvine, four Community Network hospitals and a growing network of ambulatory care centers across Orange and Los Angeles counties.
+As Orange County’s only academic health systems, UCI Health is home to the only National Cancer Institute-designated comprehensive cancer center based in the county, the region’s only American College of Surgeons-verified Level I adult and Level II pediatric trauma center, American College of Emergency Physicians Gold Level 1 Geriatric Emergency Department and a nationally recognized regional burn center verified by the American Burn Association.
+Powered by UC Irvine, UCI Health serves 5.6 million people across Orange County, western Riverside County and southeast Los Angeles County through excellence in patient care, research and medical education.
+Follow UCI Health on Facebook, Instagram, LinkedIn and X.